University Ombudsman Office

 The Ombudsman Office is an independent, neutral and confidential place for visitors to discuss their academic and workplace issues and concerns.
 Our office is informal, assures confidentiality, and is independent of University administration.
 The office is open to Harvard ID holders: faculty, fellows, staff, students and retirees.

 Longwood Ombudsman Office

 The Ombuds Office, established in 1991, provides its visitors with a highly confidential and informal forum in which to help them to clarify their concerns, identify their goals and consider all of their options in managing or resolving their concerns.
 The Ombudsperson serves students, faculty, staff and trainees of Harvard Medical School, Harvard School of Dental Medicine and Harvard T.H.
 Chan School of Public Health and is independent in structure, function and appearance.
 The Ombudsperson does not serve as an advocate for any party to a dispute.
 However, an Ombudsperson does advocate for fair treatment and processes.
 Some typical concerns brought to the Ombuds Office include work/learning environment and performance, fear of retaliation, professional misconduct, authorship, sexual harassment and discrimination.
-Any issue may be brought to the Ombudsperson.
+Any issue may be brought to the Ombudsperson and Associate Ombudsperson.

 Longwood Ombuds is for these affiliates: Harvard Medical School, Harvard School of Dental Medicine, Harvard T.H.
 Chan School of Public Health